chandrukuppuswamy1988/LINQ-Examples/README.md

 This repository contains LINQ Learnings

-It acts has a reference for LINQ Syntaxes and useages of different LINQ features.
+It acts has a reference for LINQ Syntaxes and usages of different LINQ features.